Sustainable Energy Systems

 Access and application

-Proof of German and English language proficiency at level B2 of the CEFR (Common European Framework of Reference for Languages) is also required.
+For admission, proof of language proficiency at level B2 in both German and English (according to the Common European Framework of Reference for Languages) is required.

 FHV's application periods are structured as follows: